“We have to be innovative. We have an obligation to our communities. We have to find ways to make it work.”

 But then she attended the P2P Business Boot Camp, and the rest is history: “You can’t unknow what they taught you,” she says.

 The lush forests and clear waters of Southeast Alaska brim with life.
-For Matt Kern, a co-founder of Wild Alaska Kelp Co., it’s the source of the best ingredients on Earth.
+For Matt Kern, a co-founder of Barnacle Foods, it’s the source of the best ingredients on Earth.

 Take kelp, for instance.
 It’s a culinary staple for cuisines around the world.
 Yet even in coastal Alaska, kelp is far from a dietary mainstay.
 Matt and his co-founder, Lia Heifetz, say that’s about to change.